Microservice Architecture Explained. Microservice Architecture for enterprise.

 - A lot easier to change, scale and maintain individual services

-- Straightforward approach to error detection and correction
+- A straightforward approach to error detection and correction

 - If the frequency of calling services increases, it will lead to network latency.

-- Switching your existing application from Monolith to MSA is a time consuming and complicated task.
+- Switching your existing application from Monolith to Microservice Architecture is a time consuming and complicated task.

-MSA in near future is most likely to be successful and more widely used.
+Microservice Architecture in the near future is most likely to be successful and more widely used.